Updated: February 8th, 2018

-So maybe it’s beginner’s luck or maybe it’s simply because Hawaii is unconditionally perfect.
+So maybe it’s beginner’s luck or maybe it’s simply because Hawaii is unconditionally perfect therefore snorkeling in Hawaii must also be.
 Maybe I was a good girl that year or perhaps Karma finally got back to me for rehabilitating that bird that crashed into my office window.
 Whatever the reason, my first snorkeling experience was like winning the oceanographic lottery.
 Like, the best thing ever of all time.
 Especially for a geeky ocean-lover like myself who spent her childhood learning to draw the perfect dolphin (still got it, btw), watching and re-watching Free Willy and wasting entire days listening for Michael Jackson’s “Will You Be There?” on the radio so I could tape it.
 TAPE IT.
 You know, pressing the ‘play’ and ‘record’ buttons simultaneously on the cassette player?
 (Readers under 25, ask your parents.)
-Every week was shark week in my seashell-filled house.
+Every week was Shark Week in my seashell-filled house.

 Why I waited so late in life to go snorkeling boggles the mind*.
 Like, real snorkeling… off a boat… with real gear and a guide.
 Not like the time I took a nose dive off a sandbar because I was so excited I caught a seahorse with my bare hands – and struggled desperately for air while everyone laughed at me.
 I was four.